 Because contributors to MSCI Private Real Estate Indexes may be supervised contributors and regulated directly under the BMR, MSCI requires that all BMR regulated uses of MSCI Private Real Estate Indexes are expressly permissioned by MSCI through the formal process explained below.
 MSCI has also restricted potential BMR regulated use to the following indexes in the UK market:

 - the MSCI/AREF UK Quarterly Property Fund Index

 - the MSCI UK Quarterly Property Index

-- the indexes and benchmarks created from the same index universes as the indexes above that a licensed client requests for a BMR regulated use (such use subject to MSCI’s authorization in each instance).
+- the indexes with frozen history created from the same index universes as the indexes above that a licensed client requests for a BMR regulated use (such use subject to MSCI’s permission in each instance).

-Use of any MSCI Private Real Assets Indexes, including any MSCI Private Real Estate Indexes, for BMR regulated uses outside this MSCI authorization process is strictly prohibited.
+Use of any MSCI Private Real Assets Indexes, including any MSCI Private Real Estate Indexes, for BMR regulated uses outside this MSCI permission process is strictly prohibited.